patrickanguyen/patrickanguyen/README.md

 ## Hi gamers! 😎

-My name is Patrick (he/him/his), and I currently work as a Software Engineer at Garmin, focusing on tuner technologies - AM, FM, DAB, etc.
+My name is Patrick (he/him/his), and I currently work as a Software Engineer at Garmin, focusing on tuner technologies.

 Recently, I have been learning more about Rust and Emulators.